Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear global properties

-Using the known $g-$factors for free proton and neutrons, the single-particle magnetic moment for a valence proton or neutron in a shell-model orbital can be calculated in a straightforward manner.
+Using the known $g-$factors for free protons and neutrons, the single-particle magnetic moment for a valence proton or neutron in a shell-model orbital can be calculated in a straightforward manner.
 These are known as Schmidt moments.

-The fact is that experimental magnetic dipole moments of the odd-$A$ (odd-$N$, even-$Z$ or odd-$Z$, even-$N$) nuclei deviate from the calculated Schmidt values, indicates that behavior of valence nucleons in a real nucleus differs to that of free nucleons.
+The fact is that experimental magnetic dipole moments of odd-$A$ (odd-$N$, even-$Z$ or odd-$Z$, even-$N$) nuclei deviate from the calculated Schmidt values, indicates that behavior of valence nucleons in a real nucleus differs to that of free nucleons.
 Two possible causes for such deviations are configuration mixing with other states and meson-exchange currents~(MEC) in the two-body magnetic moment operator~\cite{Arima1954,Castel1990}.
 To compensate for the influence of these two effects, ``effective” proton and neutron $g$-factors are often employed to calculate effective single-particle magnetic moments.
 For example, the dashed-and-dotted lines in Fig.~\ref{fig:fig3.2} are the calculated “effective” Schmidt moments using effective $g$-factors for a valence proton in $\pi d_{3/2}$ ($\pi s_{1/2}$) orbital (left panel) and in $\pi p_{3/2}$ ($\pi f_{5/2}$) orbital (right panel).

-The magnetic moment of a composite nuclear state, e.g. a nuclear state described by a coupling of a valance proton and a valence neutron, can be calculated through the addition theorem, using the known magnetic moments of its constituents as~\cite{Castel1990,Heyde1994}:
+The magnetic moment of a composite nuclear state, e.g. a nuclear state described by the coupling between a valence proton and neutron, can be calculated through the addition theorem, using the known magnetic moments of its constituents as~\cite{Castel1990,Heyde1994}:

 For a largely deformed nucleus, calculation of its magnetic dipole moment requires accounting for both its collective and single-particle motions.
-Details and examples on the addition of nuclear magnetic moment of deformed systems can be found in Refs.~\cite{Castel1990,Heyde1994,Neyens2003}, which will not be introduced here.
+Details and examples on the addition of nuclear magnetic moment of deformed systems can be found in Refs.~\cite{Castel1990,Heyde1994,Neyens2003} and will not be introduced here.